enginmanap/limonEngine-docs/docs/index.rst

 Skeletal animation with GPU-side skinning.
 Models, lights, particles, sounds, trigger volumes, and cameras can attach to specific named bones and follow them through the full skeletal animation.

+**Input**

+Action based input binding system.
+Fully configurable, allowing users to define custom actions, bind one or many inputs to it, and use it in their plugins.
+It supports both analog and digital input, keyboard, mouse and game controllers.
+All SDL3 input events can be used, so wheels, flight controllers etc. is also supported.
 **Platforms**

 Linux (primary), Windows, macOS (Apple Silicon), and Raspberry Pi 4/5.
 The graphics backend is a swappable dynamic library — the engine ships OpenGL 3.3 and OpenGL ES 3.1.
 Custom backends (Vulkan, Metal, DirectX) are possible without modifying engine source.